Introduction

 · Choosing the Right Drill Bit

-• The size of the drill bit for your pilot hole should generally be the diameter of the screw’s solid core, not including the threads.
-This ensures that the threads can bite into the material without causing undue stress.
+- Your pilot hole drill bit should usually match the diameter of the screw’s solid core, leaving out the threads.
+This way, the threads can grip the material well without causing extra strain.

 · Techniques for Different Materials